a-rehman-s/Weather-Mind/README.md

 WeatherMind is an intelligent weather forecasting dashboard that combines machine learning with real-time data to deliver accurate and interactive forecasts across multiple cities.

-The platform is designed to simulate ML-based predictions using mock data, with a scalable architecture ready for real-world API integration and advanced forecasting models.

 ---

 ## 🚀 Features